toastedsalad/nvim/README.md

 set -ga terminal-overrides ",*256col*:Tc" set -g default-terminal "screen-256color"
 ```
-## Some outstanding quetions
+## Outstanding issues and tickets

-F10 button doesn't work.
+* F10 button doesn't work.
 Or it does something that is not F10.
 Feels like an escape char.
+** Solved gnome terminal was interceptint this button.
+Solved by disabling mnemonics in the terminal preferences.
+* Somehow I can't do completion properly.
+** Solved with some remaps.
+* Install lua lsp to help with configuration of neovim.
+** Solved
-What's the diff between /after and /lua directories.
+* What's the diff between /after and /lua directories.
-Somehow I can't do completion properly. - Solved with some remaps.